msherwood21/n64-activities/readme.md

 ## TODO

-- Add timing statistics
-- Add controller support
 - Tie re-render to controller update
 - Add selector movement system
   - Need to keep track of box colors
   - Need to keep track of selector location (tie to box location?)